TalAvraham/cobble-miner/README.md

 # CobbleMiner
 Plug & Play minecraft bot for Hypixel Skyblock server, to generate in-game currency with a cobblestone generator.
+Uses 'Macro/Keybinds' mod for minecraft, mod configuration is below.

 ## KeyBinds Configuration: